na-ra/selab-project1/README.md

-## notes and lists
+### notes

-in this section, user can write notes or create lists
+in this section, user can create,edit,delete his notes

-user can
+### personal board

-## board
+user can pin or unpin his tasks or notes also he can change task's place base on priority of that task

-the program can allow manupulating calender by multiple users
+### group board

-user can share his calender to other accounts in the app
+users that have eachother's account's id can share tasks and notes also each user can create,edit,delete tasks or pin them in their personal board